Pretty Pea

 Schisdandra

 Chinese folklore says that Schisandra can “calm the heart and quiet the spirit”.
-Hunters would use this bright red berry to combat fatigue under physical stress and to increase endurance
+Hunters would use this bright red berry to combat fatigue under physical stress and to increase endurance.

 Gotu Kola